palw3ey/ye3ipsec/README.md

 A docker IPSec server based on Strongswan and Alpine.
 With remote access and site to site VPN profile.
 Below 70 Mb.
 GNS3 ready.

+## Features
+- Road warrior IKEv2 profile : RSA, PSK and EAP
+- Road warrior IKEv1 profile : XAUTH RSA and PSK
+- Site to site IKEv2 profile : RSA and PSK
+- IPv4 and IPv6
+- Internal pool or external DHCP server
+- Internal certificate authority, with certificate revocation option
+- Possibility to use host Let's Encrypt certificate
+- Possibility to authenticate with a radius server (AAA)
+- Firewall option to Allow/Deny : interclient, lan, internet

-3 IKEv2 remote access profile are activated by default : RSA certificate, EAP MSCHAPv2 and PSK.
+The 3 Road warrior IKEv2 profile (RSA, PSK, EAP) are activated by default.
 The credentials are randomly generated, if not set.

-The container will generate self signed certificate using external ip address as CN, if not set.
+The container will generate self signed certificate using external (public) ip address as CN, if not set.

 The container configurations and credentials can be displayed using the command : docker logs containerName